pydy/pydy/docs/examples/carvallo-whipple.rst

 Baumgarte's Stabilization
 =========================

-The holonomic constraint, the single algebraic equation in the equatiosn of motion, will drift during numerical integration.
-Baumgarte's stabalization technique can be used to limit the drift [Baumgarte1972]_.
-This requires manually setting the acceleration level constraint equations in ``KanesMethod`` with ones that append the Baumgarte force to the holonomic constraint.
+The holonomic constraint, the single algebraic equation in the equations of motion, will drift during numerical integration.
+Baumgarte's stabilization technique can be used to limit the drift [Baumgarte1972]_.
+This requires manually setting the acceleration level constraint equations in ``KanesMethod`` with ones that append the Baumgarte "force" to the holonomic constraint.

 .. jupyter-execute::